ndag/persistence-curv-sets/README.md

 The software was developed by Mario Gomez and Facundo Memoli.
-We also use fucntions written by Misha Belkin (L2_distance.m), Vin de Silva (px_fps), and Uli Bauer (Ripser: https://github.com/Ripser/ripser).
+We also use functions written by Misha Belkin (L2_distance.m), Vin de Silva (px_fps.m), and Uli Bauer (Ripser: https://github.com/Ripser/ripser).

 ## Installation Instructions:
 1. From a terminal go to the Ripser folder and type 'make ripser-coeff'